MicrosoftDocs/azure-docs/articles/aks/servicemesh-osm-new-app-deploy.md

 ## Checkpoint: What got installed?

-The example Bookstore application is a multi-tiered app that consists of four services, being the bookbuyer, bookthief, bookstore, and bookwarehouse.
+The Bookstore application is an example multi-tiered application that works well for testing service mesh functionality.
+The application consists of four services, being the bookbuyer, bookthief, bookstore, and bookwarehouse.
 Both the bookbuyer and bookthief service communicate to the bookstore service to retrieve books from the bookstore service.
 The bookstore service retrieves books out of the bookwarehouse service to supply the bookbuyer and bookthief.
 This is a simple multi-tiered application that works well in showing how a service mesh can be used to protect and authorize communications between the applications services.
 As we continue through the walkthrough, we will be enabling and disabling Service Mesh Interface (SMI) policies to both allow and disallow the services to communicate via OSM.
 Below is an architecture diagram of what got installed for the bookstore application.

 ![OSM bookbuyer app architecture](./media/aks-osm-addon/osm-bookstore-app-arch.png)